-The Last Election and Other Love Stories movie poster design is uncomplicated and impactful.
+The Last Election and Other Love Stories movie poster example is uncomplicated and impactful.

 The Silhouette photography definitely gives off a lasting impression.
 It’s rare to find campaigns playing against the light.
 This alone makes a huge impact on the main characters, giving off a mysterious vibe.

 One might mistake The Last Election and Other Love Stories for a dance movie because of the flashing lights in the background.
 However, it symbolizes flash ethnography about the United States election day in 2020.

 The straightforward and minimalistic approach focuses on high contrast design that focuses on the emotional appeal of both characters.
 With limited visual hints, it sparks curiosity and draws the attention of those who might not have a clue as to what the movie is about.